> Additional Care for People with Metastatic Breast Cancer

 Access to pain management

 Access to pain management varies from state to state.
 Some states have highly restrictive or vague policies on the distribution of pain medications.
 In these states, health care providers are often limited as to the type and amount of pain medication (especially opioids) they can prescribe.
-Although states need to ensure these drugs are not used for illegal purposes, overly restrictive policies can cause unnecessary suffering for people with pain.
+Although states need to ensure these drugs are not used for illegal purposes, overly restrictive policies can cause unnecessary suffering for people in pain.

 *Please note, the information provided within Komen Perspectives articles is only current as of the date of posting.
 Therefore, some information may be out of date at this time.